Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 </p>
 <br/>

-The following guide lays out hte steps to create and use a processor extension:
+The following guide lays out the steps to create and use a processor extension:

 <p align="center">
 <img src="resources/image/Generic_Mapping_ProcessorExtensionInbound_Guide.png"  style="width: 70%;" />